aj85430/nodejs-app-k8s-deploy/README.md

 Check the status of pod, service, and other objects in the ingress-nginx namespace.

-To verify whether it is working or not I have added the host in the /etc/hosts file as the load-balancer is not provisioned as not using any cloud or any provider.
+To verify whether it is working or not, I have added the host in the /etc/hosts file as the load-balancer is not provisioned as not using any cloud or any provider.

 vi /etc/hosts

 add and save it --> 127.0.0.1 chart-example.local

-Now to test forward the traffic to the port 80 and curl the host
+Now to test forward the traffic to port 80 and curl the host

 k port-forward -n ingress-nginx services/ingress-nginx-controller 3000:80